 Make sure that all Parallels Desktop for Mac users in your organization have upgraded to at least version 20.1.0 or newer to ensure communication with the Management Portal;

-Make sure the name of the license in My Account has changed from Business to Enterprise;
+Make sure the product type on the license card in My Account has changed from Business to Enterprise;

 [OPTIONAL] Configure Golden Images using the Parallels Management Portal;

-[OPTIONAL] Your SSO setup in the Business Edition license did not involve multiple user groups.
+[OPTIONAL] Your SSO setup used with the Business Edition license did not involve multiple user groups.
 If you would like to benefit from the flexibility it provides, follow the instructions in this chapter;

 Verify that all your end-user installations remain activated;